paulsinnett/scratch-curriculum/en-GB/Term 1/River-Cross/RiverCross.md

 Step 4: Programming the logs

-1. Now we are going t programme the logs which your character will be hopping on to cross the river.
+1. Now we are going to programme the logs which your character will be hopping on to cross the river.
 On Log 1's script page make this script:

 when flag clicked
 go to x:(0)y:(-75)